rick-r/marriage-figaro-norway/captions.md

     He doesn't love me any more!

 SUSANNA:
 E come poi è geloso di voi?

-    If he doesn't love you, why is he so jealous?
+    Then why is he so jealous?

+[part 2]

 LA CONTESSA: